cbonami/wh-dispatcher/README.md

 - there is some kind of exponential backoff policy that drives the retries; but note that in principle the system will keep on retrying indefinitely
 - retries are not scheduled with quartz or Spring Retry or anything else running inside the JVM; on the contrary, we rely on Redis itself to take care of the scheduling
 - multiple instances of the dispatcher service and/or redis can be deployed, but Redis/Redisson makes sure that only one 'wins' when trying to process a bucket; this means that messages are only processed once (unless they are retried of course)

+We also provide a REST/HATEOAS API that can be used to
+- inspect the buckets and messages that are in flight
+- execute simple administrative tasks like flushing buckets etc
+- put messages on redis during testing

 ## Build app and push image